API and SPI of a no-fluff Java logging facade

 void log(Throwable throwable, Object message);

-default void log(Throwable throwable, @NonNull Supplier<?> message) {
+default void log(Throwable throwable, Supplier<?> message) {

 if (!isEnabled()) {